-Ok, this one is a bit subjective, but we think it tastes better, and it's all thanks to grass!
-The more grass in a cow’s diet, the more flavor and creaminess some people may taste in the milk.
-You can taste it more in 100% grass-fed dairy like our Grassmilk as well as in Grassmilk Cheese as the cheesemaking process further concentrates those unique flavors.
+The more grass in a cow’s diet, the more flavor and creaminess you’ll be able to taste in the milk.
+You can taste it more in 100% grass-fed dairy like our Grassmilk®, and even more so in cultured product like our Grassmilk® cheese, which further concentrate those unique flavors.

 8. Grass-fed beef is its own industry, where “grass-fed” (or “grassfed”) is used in a variety of ways.